Check out these must-have OTC meds for survival kit so you won’t miss any that’s handy in a survival situation!

-Medicine such as Tums, Rolaids, and Pepsid can help quickly manage heartburn or inflammation of your gullet.
+Meds like Tums and Pepsid relieve heartburn or inflammation of your gullet.
 This is because the properties in the antacids neutralize your stomach acid.
-Never take them with food.
+Take note: You must never take them with food, though.

 12. Cold/Flu Remedies

 Cold and flu are as common as they come.
 So you need to have cold and flu remedies to take as soon as you experience the symptoms.
-Keep cough suppressants like dextromethorphan and guaifenesin, and Dayquil/Nyquil in your survival meds kit.
+Keep cough suppressants like guaifenesin in your survival meds kit.

 13. Antibacterial Ointment

-You will always find this medicine in a home first aid kit, an antibacterial ointment can help protect cuts, scrapes, and burns from getting an infection.
+You will always find this medicine in a home first aid kit.
+An antibacterial ointment prevents cuts, scrapes, and burns from getting an infection.
 The consistency and its healing properties can even help chapped skin.

 14. Burn Gel

 Burns are the most common injuries during an SHTF situation.
-A burn gel can help cool and ease the affected area.
-Some burn gel brands also include antibacterial properties to keep the affected area from getting infected.
+So a burn gel on hand can help cool and ease the affected area fast.
+Some burn gel brands are also antibacterial which prevents infection.

 15. Re-hydration Salts

-An SHTF situation is definitely a stressful situation to be in and could trigger constipation for some people.
+An SHTF situation is stressful triggering constipation in some people.
 Having constipation for so long could lead to various health problems.
 A laxative is helpful in this case when you have difficulty with a bowel movement.

 Antacids can help calm gassy tummies.
 They can also prevent symptoms which can lead to an ulcer.
-Some of the popular brands of antacids to stock are Alka-Seltzer, Rolands, and Tums.
+Alka-Seltzer and Rolands are popular brands.

 Do you have questions about prepping a survival meds kit?
 Write your questions in the comments section below!